ROBIN WALLIS ATKINSON

 Director of Development

 Meagan Zavala was born and raised in Massachusetts, moved to New York City where she attended and graduated from Marymount Manhattan College with a Bachelor’s degree in Communication Arts.
 After graduating, Zavala went on to work in marketing roles at the corporate office for women’s and men’s fashion brands – Milly by Michelle Smith and Hickey Freeman Tailored Clothing to name a few.
 During her time with these companies, she worked on all aspects of marketing from ad campaign planning to retail marketing strategy.
 At Hickey Freeman, Zavala managed photo shoots, worked to enhance our DTC business through email marketing, and in-store event planning.
 She supervised their philanthropic program – “Heroes & Leaders” – which provided hundreds of tailor-made suits to veterans.
 After moving to Bentonville, Arkansas with her husband about a year and a half ago – Zavala started a small personal styling and shopping business and simultaneously started getting involved in the local art and fashion scene in Northwest Arkansas.
 In August 2019, she joined the Arkansas Arts & Fashion Forum team as Director of Development.
-Since joining, Zavala has raised approximately $23,000 through planning and executing fundraisers, community activations and small grants.
+Since joining, Zavala she has planned and executed fundraisers, community activations, and grants.
 Since joining the team, she has been involved in creating the dialogue and programing around enhancing and growing the local fashion landscape.

 Director of Programming